 A weekend in Dublin is the perfect teaser for this lively city.
-It gives you enough time to get acquainted with the city, see some of the historic sites, as well as more than enough time to pop into any number of pubs.
-The pub is where you will see live music, dancing, strangers meeting one another, pints of Irish beer, and let us not forget – heavenly food!
-Read more to check out my 2 day Dublin itinerary that is perfect for first-time visitors.
+It gives you enough time to get acquainted with your surroundings, see some historic sites, as well as more than enough time to pop into any number of pubs.
+The pub is the heart of it all where you will see live music, dancing, strangers meeting one another, pints of Irish beer, and let us not forget – heavenly food!

 I have created a Google map including markers on sights to check out, places to eat or drink, and accommodation.
 Save it to your device so you can access it at a later time.